Introduction to Python String Operations

 A Python String is a sequence of characters.
-Python Strings are immutable, it means once we declare a string, we can’t modify it.
-Python provides a built-in class “str” for handling text as the text is the most common form of data that a Python program handles.
+Python Strings are immutable, meaning we can’t modify a string once we declare a string.
+Python provides a built-in class “str” for handling text, as the text is the most common form of data a Python program handles.
 Following are the common string operations that can be performed in Python:

 - Concatenation of two or more strings.